shrehanrajsingh/zql-dev/README.md

 * For Windows, build with ```-L<path/to/zql.dll> -lzql```

 Examples
-* Create a database file and store some values in it.
+* Store some values in it.
 ```
 #include "zql.h"
 #include "zql.c"